Welcome to Year 3!

 Our BIG QUESTION for this half term is 'When did people start using Stone to their advantage?' and we will be answering this through our History topic on the Stone Age.
 We are well into reading Stig of the Dump and are really enjoying basing all our English work around this book.
 We finished our Volcanoes and Earthquakes topic with a brilliant day at the Natural History Museum.
 We have started looking at formal written methods for adding and subtracting in maths and are now starting to look at nutrition in science and DT - please check out our galleries of photos showing all the fun learning we have been doing.

 Next week, we will begin our Advent topic in RE and this will kick start our exciting build up to Christmas!

-We have had a great first couple of weeks settling into the juniors.
-You have all been so sensible with social distancing and you make us very proud.
-It's so nice to have the school full of children again.
+We have had a great start settling into the juniors.
+You have all been so sensible and you make us very proud.

 In maths we are starting to learn about the value of numbers.
 Don't be surprised if you get challenged in a few weeks to give your child the biggest number you can think of and they'll instantly be able to tell you if it is odd or even!